Nazarii14/Email-Validation/README.md

-# email-validation
+# Email Validation
-Small Code of email validation using JavaScript
+Small Code of regex email validation using JavaScript, HTML and CSS